frontcover/mmWave-Radar-Sensing/README.md

     <img src="https://i.ibb.co/jk34Tdc/mmwave-personal-Demo.png" alt="drawing" height="300"/>

-    - Depending on the amount of data captured by the radar, mmWave Studio will save 1 or more files because each file it produces has to be 1 GBat most.
+    - Depending on the amount of data captured by the radar, mmWave Studio will save 1 or more files because each file it produces has to be 1 GB at most.
 Currently, the signal processing pipeline can only accomodate an experiment with up to two files; however, the pipeline can be easily adjusted to accomodate more than 2 files per experiment if needed

 - *Saving Chrip Configuration*